ansevala/string-match/README.md

 # string-match
-Python functions for evaluating how well two strings match
+Python functions for evaluating how well two strings match each other